OctopusDeploy/blog/blog/2022-q3/what-is-everything-as-code/index.md

 - **Consistency:** EaC gives developers more consistency because developers capture infrastructure and configuration settings in a standard framework such as Terraform.
 This framework reduces human error and improves reliability as the system is version-controlled.
 - **Scalability:** EaC improves the scalability of systems because developers capture resource settings in code.
 Scaling up involves making a small change to a configuration file, and developers can roll any issues back to previous versions.
 - **Portability:** EaC allows teams to export their infrastructure, configuration, or other parts of the system and replicate it.
--**Auditability:** EaC makes it easier to audit systems as version control makes changes visible.
+- **Auditability:** EaC makes it easier to audit systems as version control makes changes visible.

 ## Future of everything as code